These renowned and talented professionals are dedicated to advancing the vision and mission of City Year.

 "I am joining a talented team of professionals dedicated to advancing equitable outcomes for the youth in my hometown,” she said.
 “City Year is poised to expand our work in New Orleans, and I look forward to partnering with our community and school district, so together we can support more students on their path to graduation.”

-Pawn has served as Executive Director at City Year New Hampshire for 20 years.
-With her leadership and commitment to helping students, AmeriCorps members, and staff succeed, City Year New Hampshire has more than tripled its service capacity and developed a widely recognized culture of idealism.
-The organization consistently provides high quality service to students and communities as reflected in numerous awards including eleven Best of City Year Awards, City Year National’s highest recognition, as well as a Corporate Fund’s Dunfey Award.
+Pawn has served as executive director at City Year New Hampshire for 20 years.
+With her leadership and commitment to helping students, AmeriCorps members and staff succeed, City Year New Hampshire has more than tripled its service capacity and developed a widely recognized culture of idealism.
+The organization consistently provides high quality service to students and communities as reflected in numerous awards including 11 Best of City Year Awards, City Year National’s highest recognition, as well as a Corporate Fund’s Dunfey Award.

 Among Pawn’s community and professional commitments, she serves on the boards of the New Hampshire Charitable Foundation, Reaching Higher New Hampshire and Manchester Proud.
 She also serves on the Governor’s Diversity & Inclusion Advisory Council.

 As Senior Vice President and Executive Director of City Year Baton Rouge, Dr. Luz Randolph leads 11 staff members and approximately 40 AmeriCorps members serving in four partner schools for the 2022-2023 school year.
 Additionally, she works closely with the advisory board and external stakeholders to continue growing our brand in the community.
 She will be accountable for a current annual revenue budget of approximately $2.7 million while simultaneously securing the resources necessary to ensure sustainability, growth and scale to achieve City Year’s national long-term impact goals.